 If your child is a bit older he or she might enjoy a movie or game on your phone.
 Make sure you have some options that work in airplane mode.

-Download the cute free printable packing list for airplane travels!
-See at a glance what to bring when flying with a toddler in the free resource library for subscribers.
+Download the cute free printable packing list for airplane travels here!
+See at a glance what to bring when flying with a toddler.
+Want more awesome free stuff?
+Find it in the free resource library for subscribers only.
 Subscribe right here:

 This flying with a toddler checklist includes the essentials to bring on a trip with little ones.
 If you want a more printer friendly version then check out this plain list I share.
 It contains the same listed items.